 - ❖ Wi-Fi® enabled-Enables just the Wi-Fi® module. - Bluetooth® enabled-Enables just the Bluetooth® module. - All disabled-Disables the Bluetooth® and Wi-Fi® modules. - All enabled-Enables the Bluetooth® and Wi-Fi® modules.

 Selecting this Card or pressing the hot key displays the following options:

 (Sample Image) Wireless communication options

 - ❖ To enable Wi-Fi®, select ♠.

-- To enable Bluetooth[®], select
+- ❖ To enable Bluetooth®, select (a).

 - ❖ To enable all, select ♠.

-- ❖ To disable all, select ■.

-- To cancel, select .
+- To cancel, select \.

 Zoom (Display resolution)